 Snoring, often deemed as a harmless nuisance, can be indicative of underlying health issues.
 This loud, harsh sound is produced when the tissues in our throats vibrate due to an obstruction in airflow in our upper aerodigestive tract.
-Although occasional snoring is common, persistent snoring may signal a serious health condition – Obstructive Sleep Apnea (OSA).
+Although occasional snoring is common, persistent snoring may signal a serious health condition – Obstructive Sleep Apnoea (OSA).

 During episodes of OSA, a patient may be deprived of oxygen from partial or complete pauses in breathing.
 Left untreated, this serious condition can significantly reduce quality of life, causing chronic lethargy, headaches, and other serious health issues.

-If your snoring significantly annoys your bed partner or leaves you feeling persistently tired, consult our experienced ENT specialist at Aglow ENT Centre to pinpoint the cause and detect potentially larger issues.
+Consult our sleep specialist in Singapore at Aglow ENT Centre to pinpoint the cause and detect potentially larger issues.

 What is Snoring?